-Because of the size of our waiting list, we understand that some students may wish to begin private lessons on their own rather than waiting for a position in our beginner classes.
+We understand that some students may wish to begin private lessons on their own rather than waiting for a position in our beginner classes.
 To help parents begin the process of finding a teacher, the String Project maintains a list of teachers in the Austin area.
 The list includes some current and former String Project teachers as well as other teachers not affiliated with the String Project.
 The list is not in any sense exhaustive; there are many, many teachers in the Austin area.
 Rather, the Referral List is intended as a tool to help you begin looking for a teacher.

 Inclusion on the Teacher referral list does not constitute the String Project’s endorsement.
 We specifically do not endorse any teacher on the list over any other teacher included or not included on the list.
 It is intended merely as a tool to help parents and students to find a teacher.
 If you are a teacher of an instrument the String Project teaches who would like to be added to (or removed from) the Referral List, please contact the office at email@example.com.

 Tuition rates will be published on each year’s registration form.
 A deposit, also listed on the registration form, is required at registration to hold your place for the coming school year and will be credited to your tuition bill.
 Tuition rates may vary from one year to the next.
 Tuition is due on the first Saturday of the school year.